On symplectic fillings of small Seifert $3$-manifolds

 Note that only the third arm in the plumbing graph $\Gamma$ has a nontrivial minimal symplectic filling that is obtained by rationally blowing down the $(-4)$ 2-sphere.
-Using Lisca's description of the minimal symplectic fillings of lens spaces, we obtain the right-handed curve configuration in Figure~\ref{curveconfiguration1}, which represents a minimal symplectic filling obtained from the minimal resolution by rationally blowing down the $(-4)$ 2-sphere in the third arm.
+Using Lisca's description of the minimal symplectic fillings of lens spaces, we obtain the right-hand curve configuration in Figure~\ref{curveconfiguration1}, which represents a minimal symplectic filling obtained from the minimal resolution by rationally blowing down the $(-4)$ 2-sphere in the third arm.

-\end{example} Next, we consider more general curve configurations obtained from Figure\ref{blowingup1}.
-It is easy to check that all other configurations can in fact be obtained from the two configurations in Figure~\ref{startingposition}.
-Note that there are $(b-2)$ number of arms consisting of a single $(-1)$ 2-sphere in these configurations.
-As there are already $(b-4)$ number of such arms in $K$, we can use only two exceptional 2-spheres $e_1$, $e_2$ in order to get an embedding of $K$.
-Without loss of generality, we assume that the first two arms in Figure~\ref{startingposition} become irreducible components of \emph{essential arms} in $K$, which are the arms comprising symplectic 2-spheres with degree $ \leq -2$.